Laura-Guillory/DroughtMonitor/README.md

 | --output | The location to save the result.
 If not supplied, the input file will be overwritten.   |
 | --vars   | The variables in the netCDF file to percentile rank.
 Will rank all variables by default |

+### Scratch

+Files in here are useful one-off scripts that I haven't had time to turn into robust tools but are too useful to delete.
+They might be undocumented or broken.

 ## Contacts

 **Laura Guillory**